 - 13.1 The Council recognises the importance of live music, dancing and theatre performances have on the development of cultural diversity, promoting vibrant and exciting communities where artistic freedom of expression is a fundamental right and is greatly valued.
 Traditional music and dancing are parts of cultural heritage and help to unite communities, particularly in ethnically diverse communities. - 13.2 To ensure cultural diversity thrives, the Council will encourage and promote a broad range of entertainment for the wider cultural benefit of communities.
-A natural concern to prevent disturbance in neighbourhoods should be balanced with these wider cultural benefits, particularly for children. - 13.3 For the promotion of the licensing objectives and to avoid imposing indirect costs of a disproportionate nature the Council will consider any conditions imposed on licences carefully, appropriately and fairly.
+A natural concern to prevent disturbance in neighbourhoods should be balanced with these wider cultural benefits, particularly for children. - 13.3 The Council should be aware when attaching conditions to licences and certificates they should be necessary for the promotion of the licensing objectives and avoid imposing indirect costs of a disproportionate nature.
+This should avoid deterring performances of live music, dancing and theatre.